Learning-to-defer for sequential medical decision-making under uncertainty: Related Work Background

-\paragraph{Learning-to-defer to Human Expertise.} \citet{madras2017predict, mozannar2020consistent} propose models for triage, where only the most critical decisions are deferred to a medical expert.
-Here, the classifiers are trained based solely on the samples of an expert's decisions. \citet{madras2017predict} train a separate rejection and prediction function, while \citet{mozannar2020consistent} learn a joint predictor for all targets and deferral. \citet{madras2017predict} is conceptually closer to our work, but in a non-sequential setting.
+\paragraph{Learning-to-defer to Human Expertise.} \citet{madras2017predict, mozannar2020consistent} propose supervised models to defer to the expert.
+Here, the classifiers are trained on the samples of an expert's decisions. \citet{madras2017predict} train a separate rejection and prediction function, while \citet{mozannar2020consistent} learn a joint predictor for all targets and deferral. \citet{madras2017predict} is conceptually closer to our work but in a non-sequential setting.
 Other approaches such as \citet{raghu2019algorithmic, wilder2020learning} first train a standard classifier on the data and then compute uncertainty estimates for this classifier and the human expert.
-The decision is ultimately deferred to the expert if the model is highly uncertain or can significantly benefit from deferral.
-Recently, \citet{liu2021incorporating} propose incorporating uncertainty in Learning-to-Defer algorithms for classification tasks.
-Unlike these, we focus on the learning to-defer to a human expert in the non-stationary, sequential setting.
+The models defer to the expert if the model is highly uncertain or can significantly benefit from deferral. \citet{liu2021incorporating} incorporate uncertainty in Learning-to-Defer algorithms for classification tasks.
+Instead, we focus on learning-to-defer in non-stationary, sequential settings.

-\paragraph{Decomposing Uncertainty for Interpreting Policies.} Uncertainty, if well calibrated and communicated can help decision-makers understand the failure modes of a model~\citep{bhatt2020uncertainty,tomsett2020rapid,zhang2020effect}.
-As a result, several methods have estimate predictive uncertainty for machine learning~\citep{pmlr-v48-gal16,guo2017calibration}.
-In this work, we focus on capturing the \emph{propagated uncertainty} in a sequential setting by learning a non-stationary dynamics model to learn a deferral policy.
-Second, we interpret the (different) sources of propagated uncertainty when \sltd defers to the expert.
-Decomposing the sources of uncertainty over predictions has been explored in classification and prediction settings~\citep{yao2019quality,depeweg2018decomposition}.
-In this work, we interpret two different sources of propagated long-term uncertainty, particularly modeling uncertainty and the stochasticity in the system at the time of deferral.
-Interpreting deferral by decomposing the uncertainty can help experts understand how to further manage uncertainty by potentially deviating from the expert policy e.g. by obtaining second opinions.
+\paragraph{Decomposing Uncertainty for Interpreting Policies.} Uncertainty, if well calibrated can help decision-makers understand the failure modes of a model~\citep{bhatt2020uncertainty,tomsett2020rapid,zhang2020effect}.
+Several methods estimate predictive uncertainty in ML~\citep{pmlr-v48-gal16,guo2017calibration}.
+Here, we focus on capturing the \emph{propagated uncertainty} in sequential settings to interpret deferral decisions.
+We interpret the (different) sources of propagated uncertainty when \sltd defers to the expert.
+Decomposing the sources of uncertainty into modeling and irreducible uncertainty over predictions has been explored in classification and prediction settings~\citep{yao2019quality,depeweg2018decomposition} but remains significantly under-explored for sequential settings.